types of paint

 Although not designed for galvanised steel, acrylic latex works well with a primer.

-Quick-dry Paint
+Quick-Dry Paint

 Quick-dry paint is available for various surfaces, including wood, metal and plaster.
 By using quick-dry paint, your surface can be touch-dry within an hour.